vuestorefront/storefront-api/docs/guide/general/installation.md

 ## 0. Introduction
-Now you are definitely interested in **Storefront Api**.
+Now you are interested in **Storefront API**.
 That's why you are here.
 You've come across the line.
 You made a choice.
 You will have something in return, which is great.
-Be it developers, entrepreneurs or even marketing managers that they may want to try something new for better products in hopes of enhancing their clients or customers' experience.
+Be it developers, entrepreneurs, or even marketing managers that they may want to try something new for better products in hopes of enhancing their client's or customers' experience.
 You chose the right path.
-We will explore anything you need to get you started at all with [**Storefront Api** infrastructure](https://github.com/DivanteLtd/storefront-api).
+We will explore anything you need to get you started at all with [**Storefront API** infrastructure](https://github.com/DivanteLtd/storefront-api).

 ## 1. Install with Docker
 Docker has been arguably the most sought-after, brought to the market which took the community by storm ever since its introduction.
-Although it's yet controversial whether it's the best choice among its peers, I have never seen such an unanimous enthusiasm over one tech product throughout the whole developers community.
+Although it's yet controversial whether it's the best choice among its peers, I have never seen such a unanimous enthusiasm over one tech product throughout the whole developer's community.

 Then, why so?
 In modern computer engineering, products are so complex with an endless list of dependencies intertwined with each other.
 Building such dependencies in place for every occasion where it's required is one hell of a job, not to mention glitches from all the version variation.
 That's where Docker steps in to make you achieve **infrastructure automation**.
-This concept was conceived to help you focus on your business logic rather than having you stuck with hassles of lower level tinkering.
+This concept was conceived to help you focus on your business logic rather than having you stuck with hassles of lower-level tinkering.

 Luckily, we already have been through all this for you, got our hands dirty.
 All you need is run a set of docker commands to get you up and running from scratch.
 Without further ado, let's get started!